finos/community/docs/governance/Software-Projects/Contribution.md

 - Review the project specific roadmap, area of focus, typically contained in a project Readme.md.
 - Review [good first issue/help wanted issues in the FINOS GitHub organization](https://github.com/search?q=org%3Afinos+is%3Aopen+label%3A%22good+first+issue%22%2C%22help+wanted%22)

-> **NOTE**: Forms of contribution that require a contributor to make git commits, and in turn, request those to be merged via pull requests, must comply with the [Contribution Compliance Requirements](Contribution-Compliance-Requirements.md) in place within FINOS.
+> **NOTE**: Forms of contribution that require a contributor to make git commits, and in turn, request those to be merged via pull requests, must comply with the [Contribution Requirements](Contribution-Compliance-Requirements.md) in place within FINOS.

-## Contribution of a new FINOS project or SIG
+## Contribution of a new FINOS project or SIG {#contribution-of-a-new-FINOS-project-or-SIG}

 ### FINOS Membership requirement
 While everyone can contribute to existing projects, only [FINOS Members](https://finos.org/members) can contribute new projects to FINOS.
 This ensures sustainability of our ecosystem.
 If you are not a FINOS Member, consider: